-I am an experienced psychodynamic counsellor working in Reading.
-Originally trained and qualified in counselling to work with adults I also have over 7 years’ experience in counselling young people aged 11 and up.
+I am an experienced counsellor specialising in anxiety issues working in Reading.
+Originally trained and qualified in counselling to work with adults I also have over 9 years’ experience in counselling young people aged 11 and up.
 I work with young people in schools both public and private and I also work with a charity that offers counselling.

 The most important part of what I do is listening and I strongly believe in the power and benefit of being actively listened to by someone in a safe, confidential and non – judgemental space.